The Access for All Programme provides an obstacle free, accessible route to and between platforms.

 Access for All Control Period 6

-The 73 successful stations for Control Period 6 Access for All funding, announced by Nusrat Ghani MP on the 4thof April 2019, have been added to our interactive map below.
+The 73 successful stations for Control Period 6 Access for All funding, announced by Nusrat Ghani MP on the 4th of April 2019, along with the 12 stations announced by Chancellor of the Exchequer, Rishi Sunak, have been added to our interactive map below.
 The announcement and list of stations can be found on the Department for Transport Website.

 Loraine Martins, Director of Diversity and Inclusion at Network Rail, said:

 Most of the railway was designed during the Victorian era, but today we have a better understanding of how we should provide wider access and inclusion for everyone.

 Thanks to the Access for All programme, we now have step-free, accessible routes at more than 200 stations across Britain, having just recently completed some improvements at Hebden Bridge station in West Yorkshire as part of a £2.2 million investment to upgrade access.